The-Last-Mile-JS/backend-unit-testing/README.md

 # backend-unit-testing
-Code for testing the correctness students' codes at backend side.
+Code for testing the correctness of the students' codes at backend side.